 19. An Aquarium Water Test Kit

 Things can go wrong with the aquarium water.
-We must keep close eyes on things such as ammonia, nitrite, nitrate, PH, etc. Whenever there is something wrong with the fish, we want to know the cause as quick as possible.
+We must keep close eyes on things such as ammonia, nitrite, nitrate, PH, etc. Whenever there is something wrong with the fish, we want to know the cause as quickly as possible.
 Checking the water quality is the very first step, and it is easy to proceed if we have a water test kit on hand.
 API Master Kit is the most commonly used aquarium water test kit.

 Important Note: Some people might go for a whole package of Starter Kit.
 Not all of these fish starter kits have all the necessary equipment or supplies for even a basic aquarium setup.
 Some of them might not have a filter, while others might lack a heater.
-It is up to you to pay attention to what items a kit contains, and stock up the lacking items accordingly.
+It is up to you to pay attention to what items a kit contains, and stock up the missing items accordingly.

 Step III.
 Steps for Aquarium setup

 After you have all the necessary equipment and supplies, the next big step is to set the aquarium up.
 There is certainly more than just one way to set up an aquarium.
 The following are the basics: